garden-io/garden/docs/reference/module-types/exec.md

 [services](#services) > [devMode](#servicesdevmode) > command

-The commmand to run to deploy the service in dev mode.
+The command to run to deploy the service in dev mode.
 When in dev mode, Garden assumes that the command starts a persistent process and does not wait for it return.
 The logs from the process can be retrieved via the `garden logs` command as usual.